The Temptation of St. Anthony (Dalí)

-The Temptation of St. Anthony is a painting by Spanish surrealist artist Salvador Dalí.
-Painted in 1946, it is a precursor to the body of Dalí's work commonly known as the "classical period" or the "Dalí Renaissance".
+The Temptation of St. Anthony is an oil on canvas painting by Spanish surrealist artist Salvador Dalí, from 1946.
+It is considered a precursor to the body of Dalí's work commonly known as the "classical period" or the "Dalí Renaissance".

 History

 Dalí painted The Temptation of St. Anthony in 1946, in response to a contest held by the David L. Loew–Albert Lewin film production company for a painting of the temptation of Saint Anthony, to be used in the film The Private Affairs of Bel Ami.
 This was the only art contest in which Dalí participated, and the painting chosen for the film was Max Ernst's version of the temptation.

 The painting contains many surrealistic elements typical of his work.
 Significantly, it was the first of his pieces to exhibit his interest in the intermediates between Heaven and Earth.
 The painting is now at the Royal Museums of Fine Arts of Belgium, in Brussels, Belgium.